- Why choose a career in youth justice custody?

 Behaviour support specialists

-Using specialist knowledge of behaviour and evidence-based strategies, you can work as part of a multi-disciplinary team to develop and oversee the implementation of behaviour support plans.
+Using specialist knowledge of behaviour and evidence-based strategies, you can work as part of a multi-disciplinary team to develop and oversee the implementation of behaviour support plans and delivery of psychosocial supports.
 The goal is to support youth justice workers to make a difference to children and young people in custody who are dealing with trauma and disadvantage.

 Programs and cultural support